antonfirsov/docs/2020/05-May/maui-announcement/introducing-dotnet-maui.md

 * One location to manage resources such as fonts and images
 * Multi-targeting to organize your platform-specific code

 You master one way to build client apps, the MAUI way, and all platforms are within your reach.
-To see this in action, watch Scott Hunter's demo from Build, [The Journey to One .NET](https://aka.ms/Build2020AppDev-OneDotNet).
+Today, Scott Hunter will demo it in action at Build, [The Journey to One .NET](https://aka.ms/ScottBuildSessions).

 ## Modern App Patterns